Choreography: Angelin Preljocaj (1994, created for the Paris Opera Ballet)

 Music: Mozart and Goran Vejvoda.

 You are in Paris now, a perilous yet exhilarating place.
 Surely, you expect to find romance.
 Maybe in a park, under the shade of a tree?
 But what do you really want?
 Love or sex?
 Reason or emotion?
 Are they mutually exclusive?
 A meeting of the minds or…And just how much of yourself are you willing to surrender?
 These are ageless questions.

 Fascinated by the great early novels of 17th and 18th century French literature, Angelin Preljocaj tried to see whether such a verbal genre could survive translation into the language of movement.
 Les Liaisons dangereuses, La Princesse de Clèves, Mlle de Scudéry’s Clélia, and the plays of Marivaux, all charted the treacherous journey which might connect your heart through your brain to the rest of your body.
-At the time artists even drew maps of this untamed wilderness: relationships depicted as a landscape littered with land mines.
+At the time, artists even drew maps of this untamed wilderness: relationships depicted as a landscape littered with land mines.
 When trapped between the dangerous Sea of Passion and the Lake of Indifference, are trust and tenderness even possible?
 Do lovers ever truly know or understand each other?

 While the ballet is danced in one piece – 1:40 minutes and no intermission – conceptually, the ballet is set up into three sections: